LiliaFramework/Lilia/documentation/docs/libraries/lia.attributes.md

 ## Overview

-The attributes library loads attribute definitions from Lua files, keeps track of character values, and provides helper methods for modifying them.
+The attributes library loads attribute definitions from Lua files and provides helpers for initializing them on a character.
 Each attribute is defined on a global `ATTRIBUTE` table inside its own file.
+When
-When `lia.attribs.loadFromDir` is called the file is included **shared**, default values are filled in, and the definition is stored in `lia.attribs.list` using the file name (without extension or the `sh_` prefix) as the key.
-The loader is invoked automatically when a module is initialized, so most schemas simply place their attribute files in `schema/attributes/`.
+`lia.attribs.loadFromDir` is called, each file is included in the shared realm, the attribute's `name` and `desc` fields are replaced with their translated versions (defaulting to `L("unknown")` and `L("noDesc")` when absent), and the definition is stored in `lia.attribs.list` using the file name without extension as the key.
+Files beginning with `sh_` have the prefix removed and the remaining name lowercased; other filenames are used as-is.
+If an attribute was already registered, its existing table is reused, allowing definitions to be extended across multiple files or reloads.
+After each file is processed the temporary global `ATTRIBUTE` is cleared.
+The loader is invoked automatically when a module is initialized, so most schemas simply place their attribute files in
+`schema/attributes/`.

 For details on each `ATTRIBUTE` field, see the [Attribute Fields documentation](../definitions/attribute.md).

+### lia.attribs.list

+Table of all registered attribute definitions.
+Keys are attribute IDs derived from the filenames passed to `lia.attribs.loadFromDir`, and values are the attribute tables themselves.
+The table is populated when attributes are loaded and used by other functions such as `lia.attribs.setup`.

 ### lia.attribs.loadFromDir

 **Purpose**

-Loads attribute definitions from every Lua file in the given directory and registers them in `lia.attribs.list`.
+Loads attribute definitions from each `.lua` file in the given directory, includes them in the shared realm, localizes their `name` and `desc` fields, and registers them in `lia.attribs.list`.
+Filenames supply the list key—if a file begins with `sh_`, the prefix is stripped and the remaining name lowercased; otherwise the filename without extension is used as-is.
+If the attribute was previously registered, the existing table is reused.
+Missing `name` or `desc` fields default to `L("unknown")` and `L("noDesc")`.

 **Parameters**